lukasbrunner/model_learning/README.md

 Overview
 --------

-The scientific and methodological details are discussed in the paper: Brunner and Sippel (in review): Identifying climate models based on their daily output using machine learning. _Env.
+The scientific and methodological details are discussed in the paper: Brunner and Sippel (accepted): Identifying climate models based on their daily output using machine learning. _Env.
 Data Sci._ Preprint: https://doi.org/10.31223/X53M0J

 You are free to reuse this code for your own research following the conditions outlinend in the [license](./LICENSE).
 If you do so, please cite the paper above.
-For any questions feel free to contact me via [email](mailto:l.brunner@univie.ac.at).
+I try to keep track of people working with my code so I would be happy if you'd also let me know when using my code or in case you have any questions of course: [email](mailto:l.brunner@univie.ac.at).

 ### Terminology
 To avoid confusion between different terms this document uses the following conventions: